ProTechEx/vgpu-proxmox/README.md

-# NVIDIA vGPU with the 510 driver
+# NVIDIA vGPU with the GRID 14.2 driver

-Thanks to the great work of a `LIL'pingu` in the vgpu unlock discord we can finally use the (at the time of writing) latest NVIDIA GRID driver with the version number 510.73.06 with most consumer GPUs.
-Personally I have tested the T1000, a turing based card but others from the discord server got it working with a pascal based card as well.
+A few days ago, NVIDIA released their latest enterprise GRID driver.
+I created a patch that allows the use of most consumer GPUs for vGPU.
+One notable exception from that list is every officially unsupported Ampere GPU.

+This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.

 ### This tutorial assumes you are using a clean install of Proxmox 7.2, or ymmv when using an existing installation.
 Make sure to always have backups!

-The patch included in this repository should work on other linux systems with kernel versions >= 5.13 but I have only tested it on proxmox.
+The patch included in this repository should work on other linux systems with kernel versions 5.13 to 5.16 but I have only tested it on the current proxmox version.
 If you are not using proxmox, you have to adapt some parts of this tutorial to work for your distribution.

 ## Packages